anon-blue/anon.blue/README.txt

 nscript that was painstakingly transcribed using the screenplay and/or viewings of the movie to get the dialogue.
-I know, I know, I still need to get the cast n ames in there and all that jazz, so if you have any corrections, feel free to dr op me a line.
-At least you'll have some Bee Movie quotes (or even a monologue or two) to annoy your coworkers with in the meantime, right?And swing on back to D rew's Script-O-Rama afterwards -- because reading is good for your noodle.
+I know, I know, I still need to get the cast n ames in there and all that jazz, so if you have any corrections, feel free to dr op me a line.bjjihgjhhjjou'll have some Bee Movie quotes (or even a monologue or two) to annoy your coworkers with in the meantime, right?And swing on back to D rew's Script-O-Rama afterwards -- because reading is good for your noodle.
 Bette r than Farmville, anyway.Bee Movie Script    According to all known lawsof aviat